 Worrying is one of the most common issues that people suffer from, it causes nuisance and distress.
 Anxiety and worrying go hand in hand.
-Sometimes, worrying can turn into a loop which is difficult to escape.
-This means that practising methods that help to stop worrying is crucial.
+Sometimes, worrying can turn into a loop that is difficult to escape.
+This means that practicing methods that help to stop worrying is crucial.
 These methods I’m about to share with you come from years of studying Psychology and a group CBT that I have attended for 10 weeks.
-While everyone is different, these methods are aimed at everyone who suffer from worrying / anxiety.
+While everyone is different, these methods are aimed at everyone who suffers from worrying/anxiety.

 What is worrying?

 Before I dwell further into the techniques used to tackle worrying, let’s look into what worrying

 actually is.
 Worry is a behaviour in which your focus is concentrated around negative material – thoughts, images, situations.
 It is characterised by catastrophising (thinking worst will happen) and what-ifs.
 To stop worrying, you need to change how you approach the behaviour itself.

 There are two types of worries – hypothetical worries and practical worries.
 Hypothetical worries refer to imaginative scenarios, for example worrying about your parents passing away when you are on holiday.
 In contrast, practical worries are based on everyday life issues.
 For example, paying bills, making a phone call, education-related things, etc. Before you apply the techniques to stop worrying, learn to classify your worries.

 Suppressing negative thoughts is not the way to stop worrying.
 In fact, trying to suppress your worries can lead to more worries surfacing later on.
 Ironic Process Theory in Psychology explains that deliberate attempts to suppress thoughts will make you think more about those thoughts.

 The likely chance is – you are thinking about the white bear.